Jersey Courts for More than 30 Years.

 Peter Ventrice has also been qualified as a mediator and admitted to the roster of Mediators for Economic Aspects of Family Law Cases that is maintained by the New Jersey Administrative Office of the Courts under Court Rule 1:40.

-During the COVID-19 pandemic, our attorneys have been conducting mediation sessions via Zoom with effective use of breakout rooms .
-This way, you may proceed with mediation now even though in-person sessions are not available so that you may move forward with your divorce and move on with your life.
+Our attorneys have been conducting mediation sessions via Zoom with effective use of breakout rooms since the COVID-19 pandemic.
+We have found that our clients often still prefer to hold sessions via Zoom for a variety of reasons .
+This way, you may proceed with mediation now even though in person sessions may not be convenient for you.
 By conducting mediation sessions using breakout rooms, your mediator has the ability to conduct some or all of each session with both parties in the same virtual room with the mediator and to breakout of the room and meet with each party in separate private virtual rooms, depending on the needs of the case and the preference of the parties.
+Of course, if you prefer in person sessions rather than virtual sessions, we are available to conduct mediation sessions in person at our office.

 Brause, Brause & Ventrice, L.L.C., takes pride in its New Jersey roots, serving Middlesex County and surrounding areas.
 For a free initial consultation to determine whether divorce mediation is right for you, call to schedule an appointment with one of our divorce mediators at 732-767-0044 or contact us online today.